 With modern SMF Technology, (sealed maintenance free battery design), topping up fluid levels has become a thing of the past.
-Since, the first lead acid battery in 1859, invented by French physician Gaston Planté, they were designed in such a way they required maintenance.
+Since, the first lead-acid battery in 1859, invented by French physician Gaston Planté, they were designed in such a way they required maintenance.
 In this “day and age”, most batteries require no maintenance, but for the technology to be effective, the engineering needs to be of a high degree.

 If you have a late model BMW and you need to change the battery, it’s vitally important that you register/reprogram/reset the change with the vehicle’s computer system, to let it know it’s a new battery, and to erase its old charging pattern memory clean.
-The newer models of BMW now have an incredibly sophisticated electrical system and are fitted with IBS (Intelligent Battery Sensors), which tailors the charging process to the type and age of the battery.
+The more modern models of BMW now have an incredibly sophisticated electrical system and are fitted with IBS (Intelligent Battery Sensors), which tailors the charging process to the type and age of the battery.

 The most familiar term to describe these type of vehicles are mild or micro-hybrid cars.
-They have been designed to operate with advanced fuel efficiency in mind, hence reducing emissions by approximately 5 to 10% to induce a cleaner environment.
+They have been designed to operate with superior fuel efficiency in mind, hence reducing emissions by approximately 5 to 10% to induce a cleaner environment.

-The downside to this technology, is that they require newly developed automotive batteries to withstand the constant idle-stop-start demands, especially in city grid-lock driving conditions.
+The downside to this technology is that they require newly developed automotive batteries to withstand the constant idle-stop-start demands, especially in city grid-lock driving conditions.